5 Mainline Section Hikes, 6 Regional Hikes

 Finished: 10/20/2013 (Hartland)

-The following conversation are real, and the names are real.
-Karl is a fellow CFPA red-liner – that is, a CT400 Completist, who actually just DID complete his CT400 challenge in November 2014.
+The following conversations are real, and the names are real.
+Karl is a fellow CFPA red-liner – that is, a CFPA Blue Blaze Challenge Completist, who actually just DID complete his CFPA Blue Blaze Challenge in November 2014.
 Karl is awesome.

 Sagacious 2007 Karl: “Dude, I’m actually jealous of you right now.”